eviljf/assignment-_P_E/README.md

 https://www.w3schools.com/python/python_regex.asp

-I know that there are probably much better ways to do this, but i am kinda new to python.
+I know that there are probably much better ways to do this and more efficient ones like using scrapy or selenium, but I am kinda new to python.

 Also, please forgive me for the shitty structure and and using text files too much.
+I used too many text files because I wasnt sure what the output would be.